Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 The stroll to the park takes you by spectacular homes perched on the side of the mountain.
 This is where Chattanooga’s fanciest live and makes for a lovely walk.

-COST- Open Monday-Sunday 8:30am-9:30pm.
-Cost=$5.
-An entry fee is charged per person, ages 16 and older, ages 15 and under enter the park for free.
+COST- A $10 entry fee to Point Park is charged per person for ages 16 and older while ages 15 and under enter the park for free.
 Tickets are purchased at the fee station at the entrance to the park.

 Tip: If you have an annual National Park Pass, you can use it here.
-Parking is $3 an hour payable by credit card at a parking kiosk.
+Parking is payable by credit card at a parking kiosk.
 Point Park Address- 1110 East Brow Road Lookout Mountain, TN

 Tip: Clumpies Ice Cream store is located just outside the entrance to Point Park at 1110 E. Brow Rd.
 Open 11am-9pm.